ellerysparkman/brown-practice-assignment/README.md

 #### 1. Clone the repository.
 #### 2. Open index.html in your web browser, either via file path or localhost.
 ## Notes
-This project does not require a server to run as it’s a static site.
+As a static site, his project does NOT require a server to run.
 Ensure your browser supports JavaScript and allows external API calls to GitHub.